SAREC-Lab/sUAS-UseCases/usecases/main/RiverRescue.md

 13. A UAV tasked with delivering a flotation device  [performs item delivery](ItemDelivery.md)
 14. Human responders arrive at the scene.
 15. The Drone Commander [ends mission](../supporting/EndMission.md).

+## Alternative Steps

+1. In step 11 in case of an ice rescue scenario the UAV does not deliver the flotation device but remains in tracking mode
+  * 1.1 Human responders arrive at the scene with their own flotation devices.
+They attempt a rescue.

 ## Exceptions